AndrewYang2024/AndrewYang2024.github.io/_posts/2020-12-24-Perverts-Guide-Monetary-Policy.md

 > What the impenetrable omnipotence of bureaucracy harbors is divine enjoyment.
 > {% cite 'Slavoj Žižek' 'The Pervert’s Guide to Ideology' '' %}

->test

-{% newthought 'To an adolescent,' %} pornography first appears as a substitute for sex—a digital e-cig to the analog cigarette—made of equal parts joy and disappointment.
-Smut is billed as a bootlegged copy of the “real” thing: jarring, filmed at uncomfortable angles, and enjoyed secretly as one sketches out their place in the sexual universe.

-But for those who have experienced both, even this bootlegged promise fails to hold.
-Pornography is not sex or even sex-like.
-Nor does it have any serious pretense to the contrary.
-To see Picasso’s Cubist nudes as inferior imitations of the female form is to misunderstand how his intentionally distorted versions should be evaluated in their own rights.
-They are what they are and aren’t  what they aren’t.
-Similarly, it is by looking past the disillusionment at the fundamental gulf between smut and sex, that we understand the true appeal of pornography.

-{% maincolumn 'assets/img/a002.jpg'  'Pablo Picasso, 1909-10, *Figure dans un Fauteuil (Seated Nude, Femme nue assise)*, oil on canvas, 92.1 x 73 cm, Tate Modern, London' %}

-At its core is an exchange, wherein an experience whose pleasure is intrinsically linked to imagination and risk (of physical intimacy and emotional vulnerability) is traded for a replicable procedure with a predictable payoff.
-The essence of pornography is thus, bureaucracy.

-How else would you describe the following interaction?
-Individuals, in looking for an outlet for their desire, seek not other humans but instead schedule private appointments in front of a terminal.
-Sitting or lying before screens, they access a centralized database, a hub of pornography as it were, to browse for the appropriate files, which have been prepared by a network of anonymous—often literally faceless—functionaries who contribute to this repository.
+{% newthought 'When we think of regulation,' %} we often think about external burdens that are imposed onto us.
+For example, the term **sex bureaucracy**, coined in a [California Law Review article](https://poseidon01.ssrn.com/delivery.php?ID=457081120069123064122097002016120119000082066008011028071110115102083078094012110071029048028008114049015107109064112022108066040008075040031065111030068109118093051081091069069024065125070103019118107019084104126079119081005122024069125024004008004&EXT=pdf) of the same name, refers to the ecosystem of campus organizations that emerged in response to federal guidelines issued in a 2011 Dear Colleague Letter on sexual harassment and violence.

+To,

+behavior, how to talk to others, flirt with others, conduct, not about the regulation of how we express those desires.

+we need

+narrative contango

+we must first study the anthropology.

+fed leads to clientelism.
+Modern Monetary Policy. the principles of exchange.
+Creation of a fourth pseudo-exchange. non zero-sum game.
+The language of debt is not helpful.
+Debt that never needs to repaid. creating of a new communism.

+Passive participation.
 Simply viewing the file can be enough for satiation, with the accompanying of onanism purely optional.
 After access is complete, their view data is logged as a signal to the network to restructure its recommendations and acquire new content.

-The **Other** of the intimate companion/counterparty is replaced by the impersonal **Other** of a  sex bureaucracy.
+/counterparty

+, but intentional distortions of the female form.

+One has sac

+Similarly, pornography is an intentional distortion of the activity it is meant to represent misunderstand how his intentionally distorted versions should be evaluated in their own rights.
+They are what they are and aren’t  what they aren’t.
+Similarly,

+At its core is a sacrifice.

 {% newthought 'When one imagines th,' %}.
 And to be sure, the sex bureaucracy, a term coined by a California Law Review article does exist.
 In the wake, direct efforts to create separate hannel.

 And much like any attempt to create